- You are viewing a Navigating Care library resource.

 Brand Name(s): , Libtayo®

 WHY is this medicine prescribed?

-Cemiplimab-rwlc injection is used to treat certain types of cutaneous squamous cell carcinoma (CSCC; skin cancer) that has spread to nearby tissues and can not be treated well with surgery or radiation therapy, or that has spread to other parts of the body.
+Cemiplimab-rwlc injection is used to treat certain types of cutaneous squamous cell carcinoma (CSCC; skin cancer) that has spread to nearby tissues and cannot be treated well with surgery or radiation therapy, or that has spread to other parts of the body.
+It is also used to treat basal cell carcinoma that cannot be removed by surgery or has spread to other parts of the body after treatment with another medication, or if that medication cannot be used.
+Cemiplimab-rwlc injection is also used alone or in combination with platinum-containing chemotherapy to treat a certain type of non-small cell lung cancer (NSCLC) that has spread to nearby tissues and cannot be removed by surgery or treated with chemotherapy or radiation or has spread to other parts of the body.
 Cemiplimab-rwlc injection is in a class of medications called monoclonal antibodies.
 It works by killing cancer.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.